PRICING

 • Rather large limitations for creating applications because of the no-code approach.

-• UI builder canvas has overlaps.
+• UI Builder canvas has overlaps.

 • Though it has a decent number of components and data sources (the smallest among all of the competitors), often they lack configuration capabilities.

-• No query/action perfomance information.
+• No query/action performance information.

 • The system for creating queries and automations is not very user-friendly.